 If you own a property, or if your contract allows you to sublet, then you have the opportunity to generate some cash thanks to a residential real estate property.

-This is one of the easiest ways to earn profits when you invest in a house, since the process is not very complicated, and you can even decide to rent out only a part of the house if you own it.
+Leasing a property to business owners can be a profitable endeavor.
+Owning a house offers certain benefits, since the process is not very complicated, and you can even decide to rent out only a part of the house if you own it.

-If you own a property that can fit the needs of a commercial activity, you can make money by lending it out to business owners – and earn higher profits.
+If you own a property that can fit the needs of a commercial activity, leasing it to business owners can be a profitable endeavor.

 Buy and resell with house flipping

 For some people, this is a full time job.
 It basically consists of buying undervalued houses and renovating them to sell them for a higher price.
 Also in this case, you need to understand and consider the whole condition of the market.
 But the advantage is that you don’t have personal boundaries.
-Moreover, if you’re experienced enough to manage to renovate a house with a low budget, chances are you’re going to make profits.
+Moreover, If done correctly, renovating a house with limited funds can be cost-effective.

 Today, crowdfunding covers countless types of projects and it also allows non institutional investors to back huge projects.